Face Covering Guidance

 Many of us are feeling anxious and a little on edge about the coronavirus.
 It’s OK to feel like this – it’s natural, in fact.
 There are things you can do to feel less anxious.

-Preparing to stay at home
+Simple ways to stay active whilst at home

 Advice on caring for someone you live with